ibexa/documentation-user/docs/getting_started/discover_ui.md

     Even when you're out of the full view or not in Focus mode, you can still preview the content item in the **View** tab.

 - **Different details view tabs**
-: In Focus mode, the tabs in content item's detail view are different than the ones visible when it is disabled.
+: In Focus mode, the tabs in content item's detail view are different than the ones visible when it's disabled.
-Additionally, they are displayed in different order to expose the ones that are more important from the editor's perspective.
+Additionally, they're displayed in different order to expose the ones that are more important from the editor's perspective.

 ![Content item tabs in Focus mode](img/FM_less_ci_tabs.png "Content item tabs in Focus mode")